Term Life Insurance FAQs

 - If your children are still in school, add the cost of their college education, in addition to the costs of their annual activities, sports and music lessons.

-- You may even want to include the anticipated costs of your children's weddings among major financial expenditures you can foresee.
+- You may even want to include the anticipated costs of your children's weddings among the major financial expenditures you can foresee.

 How Does Term Life Insurance Work?